Review: Skipshock by Caroline O’Donoghue

 From a former White House, a middle grade series following two First Daughters who team up with historical presidential children to save the nation.

 Marissa and Clara’s mom is the newly elected president of the United States, and they haven’t experienced much freedom lately.
-While exploring the White House, they discover a hidden tunnel that leads to an underground clubhouse full of antique curiosities, doors heading in all directions―and a mysterious invitation to join the … Continue reading
+While exploring the White House, they discover a hidden tunnel that leads to an underground clubhouse full of antique curiosities, doors heading in all directions―and a mysterious invitation to join … Continue reading

 Review: Beneath the Swirling Sky by Carolyn Leiloglou